jeongeonp/jeongeonp.github.io/index.md

 ---

 <p>
 Hi!
-My name is Jeongeon (<i>Jeong-on</i> <a id="plain-bg" href="https://www.howtopronounce.com/jeongeon/36191893">🗣️</a>) Park, and I am a first-year Ph.D. student at <a id="blue-bg" href="https://cogsci.ucsd.edu/">UC San Diego Cognitive Science</a>, working with <a id="blue-bg" href="https://spdow.ucsd.edu/">Dr. Steven Dow</a> as a member of <a id="blue-bg" href="https://protolab.ucsd.edu/">ProtoLab</a> and <a id="blue-bg" href="https://designlab.ucsd.edu/">Design Lab</a>.
+My name is Jeongeon (<i>Jeong-ON</i> <a id="plain-bg" href="https://www.howtopronounce.com/jeongeon/36191893">🗣️</a>) Park, and I am a first-year Ph.D. student at <a id="blue-bg" href="https://cogsci.ucsd.edu/">UC San Diego Cognitive Science</a>, working with <a id="blue-bg" href="https://spdow.ucsd.edu/">Dr. Steven Dow</a> as a member of <a id="blue-bg" href="https://protolab.ucsd.edu/">ProtoLab</a> and <a id="blue-bg" href="https://designlab.ucsd.edu/">Design Lab</a>.

 </p>

 <p>
 My research interest is in Human-Computer Interaction (HCI), Human-AI Interaction (HAI), and Social Computing.
-In particular, I am interested in supporting individuals and groups to <b>effectively navigate, comprehend, and utilize information on the web</b> in connection to their unique preferences and contexts, through designing and building AI-infused interactive systems.
+In particular, I am interested in supporting individuals and groups to <b>effectively navigate, comprehend, and utilize information on the web</b> in connection to their <b>unique preferences and contexts</b>, through designing and building AI-infused interactive systems.
 </p>

 <!-- <p>